Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

-Drugs may also alter the mechanism by which the pigment is incorporated into the hair fibres.
-Interestingly, a drug minoxidil has been known to alter the physical properties of hair effecting light reflectance.
-The amount of reflected light can give an impression of a significant change in hair colour to the observer.
+Drugs may also alter the mechanism by which the pigment is absorbed into the hair fibres.
+For example, minoxidil alters the physical properties of hair affecting light reflectance.
+As a result amount of reflected light can give an impression of hair colour change to the observer.

 Tyrosine Kinase Inhibitors (TKI)

 Pazopanib is an oral selective TKI approved by both FDA and EMA for treating advanced renal cell carcinoma and advanced soft tissue sarcoma.
-This drug inhibits tumour growth and angiogenesis by inhibiting VEGFR, PDGFR alpha and beta, and c-kit.
+The drug inhibits tumour growth and angiogenesis by inhibiting VEGFR, PDGFR alpha and beta, and c-kit.

 7. Valproic acid (VPA)

 It is an antiepileptic drug, approved by the FDA and EMA.
 It is widely used for seizures and bipolar disorder.

-Post hair-loss, regrowth of hair with both lighter and darker colour has been shown with this anticancer agent.
+Post-hair-loss, regrowth of hair with both lighter and darker colour has been shown with this anticancer agent.

 11. Tamoxifen, Busulfan, Cyclofosfamide, Vincristine, bleomycin, 5-Fluorouracil and other antimetabolites

 It is an immunosuppressant drug.
-Excessive hair growth (hypertrichosis) is a well known side effect of cyclosporine occurring in up to half of the patients who take higher dosage of the drug.
-In two cases hair darkening was reported.
+Excessive hair growth (hypertrichosis) is a common side effect of cyclosporine.
+Up to half of the patients taking the drug in a higher dose suffer from this.